hhru/api/docs_eng/employer_addresses.md

 In case of success, the `HTTP 200 OK` code will be returned, and the response body will contain the company address list.

-In case the current user is not allowed to view employer's addresses, the `HTTP 403 Forbidden` code will be returned.

 An example of a successful response:

 ```json